 - A. The Owner will only approve experienced installers utilizing proven Commercially Acceptable sewer rehabilitation products.
 In order to be considered Commercially Acceptable, the Product and Installer must demonstrate compliance with the following requirements. - B. Bid proposals must be labeled clearly on the outside of the bid envelope, defining the product(s) and installer being proposed.
-Only bids using preapproved products and installers will be opened and read.
-Bids submitted on products or from installers that have not been pre-approved will be returned unopened. - C. The following products and installers are classified Commercially Acceptable and are approved for use on this project: - 1.
+Only bids using pre-approved products and installers will be opened and read.
+Bids submitted on products or from installers that have not been pre-approved will be returned unopened. - C. The following products and installers are classified Commercially Acceptable and are pre-approved for use on this project: - 1.
 Suncoast Liner; Suncoast Infrastructure, Inc. - 2.
-Inliner Technologies; Reynolds Inliner, LLC - D. Documentation for other products and installers seeking pre-approved status must be submitted to the Engineer no less than two (2) weeks prior to bid date to ensure adequate consideration. - E. Pre-approval of products and installers shall be classified as Commercially Acceptable.
+Spiniello Cured In Place Pipe; Spiniello Companies - D. Documentation for other products and installers seeking pre-approved status must be submitted to the Engineer no less than two (2) weeks prior to bid date to ensure adequate consideration. - E. Pre-approval of products and installers shall be classified as Commercially Acceptable.
 To be considered Commercially Acceptable, the product and the installer must demonstrate full compliance with the requirements outlined below.
 Only products and installers deemed Commercially Acceptable will be allowed to bid as specified.

-- 1. For a Product to be considered Commercially Acceptable, the product must be manufactured in a facility with a quality management program which is certified to ISO 9001:2000 standards.
+- F. All additional products and installers that are pre-approved by the Engineer shall be identified in an addendum issued prior to the bid date. - 1.
+For a PRODUCT to be considered Commercially Acceptable, the PRODUCT must be manufactured in a facility with a quality management program which is certified to ISO 9001:2015 standards.
 Proof of third party certification shall be required for approval.
-In addition, a minimum of 300,000 linear feet or 1000 line sections of successful wastewater collection system installations in the U.S. using the Product must be documented to assure commercial viability.
-Also, the Product shall have been in service within the wastewater collection system of the Owner (or some other city, town, or county within the United States of America) for a minimum of four (4) years. - 2.
-For an Installer to be considered as Commercially Acceptable, the Installer must satisfy all insurance, financial, and bonding requirements of the Owner, and must have had at least four (4) years active experience in the commercial installation of the product.
-In addition the Installer must have successfully installed at least 300,000 feet of the product in the wastewater collection systems.
-These installations must have had a combined minimum total of 1000 successful internally reinstated lateral connections.
+The PRODUCT is to be considered the combination of felt tube, resin, and catalyst, that is produced at the wet out facility, not the individual components that comprise the PRODUCT.
+In addition, a minimum of 3,000,000 linear feet or 10,000 line sections of successful wastewater collection system installations in the U.S, using the PRODUCT, of which, 1,000,000 linear feet in the State of Mississippi, must be documented to assure commercial viability.
+Also, the PRODUCT shall have been in service within the wastewater collection system of the Owner (or some other city, town, or county within the United States of America) for a minimum of twenty (20) years. - 2.
+For an INSTALLER to be considered as Commercially Acceptable, the INSTALLER must satisfy all insurance, financial, and bonding requirements of the Owner, must be trained and certified by the Manufacturer, and must have had at least twenty (20) years active experience in the commercial installation of the PRODUCT.
+In addition the INSTALLER must have successfully installed at least 3,000,000 feet of the Product in the wastewater collection systems.
+These installations must have had a combined minimum total of 10,000 successful internally reinstated lateral connections.